 Building Architecture – 17 Examples of Modern Wooden Buildings

-The beautiful thing about modern architecture is that it’s constantly changing and evolving as time moves forward, making it a very exciting concept.
+The beautiful thing about modern architecture is that it’s constantly changing and evolving as time moves forward, making it a very exciting concept for modern wooden buildings.
 Several years ago modern architecture consisted of mostly glass and steel, however, what was modern then simply isn’t now.
 Today we are living in a time that is primarily marked by the resurgence of wood in architecture.
 The desire to harness the beauty of the natural world around us has never been higher and as a result we’ve seen the use of wood as an exterior element on a steady rise.

 Advances in wood materials and design techniques have renewed interest in wood exteriors for private, public, and commercial buildings alike.
 Today’s modern wooden buildings and structures are exceptionally well-designed for both looks and structural integrity.
 Materials like modified wood have helped architects gain freedom and creativity in how they can utilize real wood in their designs.